massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

    We are executing the send_smart_contract command with 6 parameters:

    - <address>: the address of your wallet kept during previous step;
-   - <path to wasm file>: the full path (from the root directory to the file extension .wasm) of the hello smart contract generated in the previous chapter.
+   - <path to wasm file>: the full path (from the root directory to the file extension .wasm) of the hello smart contract, generated in the previous chapter.
-   - 100000: the maximum amount of gas that the execution of your smart-contract is allowed to use.
+   - 100000: the maximum amount of gas that the execution of your smart contract is allowed to use.
    - Two 0 parameters that can be safely ignored by now.
 If you want more info on them, use the command `help send_smart_contract`.

 .. note::

    To go inside the **client cli**, open a terminal in `massa/massa-client` directory and run `cargo run`.

-If everything went fine, the following prompted message should be prompted:
+If everything went fine, the following message should be prompted:

 .. code-block:: shell